zhiqic/GSRFormer/README.md

 </div>

-For a more comprehensive understanding of the approach and its benefits, please take a look at our [ACM MM 2022 Oral paper](https://arxiv.org/abs/2208.08965).
+For a more comprehensive understanding of the approach and its benefits, please take a look at our [ACM Multimedia 2022 paper](https://arxiv.org/abs/2208.08965).

 ## Setup & Installation